olenkapyrih/event_management_system/README.md

     pip install -r requirements.txt
 ```

-### create .env file in the root of your directory
+### create .env file in the root of your directory and past there data from .env.sample, changing fields if needed

 ### run project*
 ```shell